 With the right aquarium equipment, your involvement in looking after the tank will be minimal.
 Almost all well-known brands offer an extensive array of tools to help you keep the aquarium running.

-There are many different builds to choose from, you may see some 30 gallon tanks that incorporate wooden parts in their assembly or others with an interesting metallic hood slider.
+There are many different builds to choose from, you may see some 30-gallon tanks that incorporate wooden parts in their assembly or others with an interesting metallic hood slider.

 These aquariums are made to suit every consumer and many models have been made to do just that by appealing to every budget.
-Whether you wish to go for a cheaper one or spend a little more, you will be able to find a tank which suits you.
+Whether you wish to go for a cheaper one or spend a little more, you will be able to find a tank that suits you.

-Apart from an ordinary 30 gallon tank, there are also different specialized versions that include breeding, high and even wide tanks.
+Apart from an ordinary 30-gallon tank, there are also different specialized versions that include breeding, high, and even wide tanks.
 The main difference is in the dimensions and the purpose of each individual tank.

 30 Gallon Fish Tank Dimensions

-A standard 30 gallon fish tank will usually measure 36¼″ x 12 5/8″ x 16 ¾″ (L x W x H).
+A standard 30-gallon fish tank will usually measure 36¼″ x 12 5/8″ x 16 ¾″ (L x W x H).

 The variations mentioned before would have either a different height or a different length, the width usually stays the same.